-10. This policy was adopted by the Board of Management on 04/10/2017 [date].
+10. This policy was reviewed and ratified by the Board of Management on 19/05/2021 [date].

 - 11. This policy has been made available to school personnel, published on the school website and provided to the Parents' Association.
 A copy of this policy will be made available to the Department and the Patron if requested. - 12.
 This policy and its implementation will be reviewed by the Board of Management once in every school year.
 Written notification that the review has been completed will be made available to school personnel, published on the school website and provided to the Parents' Association.
 A record of the review and its outcome will be made available, if requested, to the patron and the Department.